The Gold Standard: CLI Design Principles for Production Systems

 # Deleted: lb-staging-001, lb-staging-002, lb-staging-003

 Interactive mode prompts for confirmation.
 Headless mode fails unless --yes is explicit.
-Dry-run executes all validation logic and prints exactly what would happen without altering system state.
+Dry-run executes all validation logic and prints exactly what would happen without touching system state.
+Three layers of protection.
+You need all of them.

 1. Command flags (highest priority): --region us-west